Going on holidays soon?

 - Can they medicate pets if required?

-- Do they have veterinarians in attendence should an emergency occur?
+- Do they have veterinarians in attendance should an emergency occur?

 At Sydney Animal hospitals you’re boarding your pet with the full services of a veterinary hospital with qualified veterinary and pet healthcare team in attendance.